MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 This guide describes the recommendations for defining availability and recovery target metrics for critical workloads and flows.
 You should derive reliability targets from workshop exercises with business stakeholders.
 Then refine those targets by monitoring and testing your workloads.

-Set realistic expectations for workload reliability With your internal stakeholdersso that they can communicate those expectations to customers in contractual agreements.
+Set realistic expectations for workload reliability With your internal stakeholders so that they can communicate those expectations to customers in contractual agreements.
 Realistic expectations also help stakeholders understand and support your architectural design decisions and know that you're designing to optimally meet the targets that you agreed on.

 Consider using the following metrics to quantify the business requirements.